foysalmia/Array-Related-Simple-Problems/readme.md

 NOT FOUND
 ```
 ## Question 6
-WAP that will take n integers into an array A and m positive integers into array B. Now find the intersection (set operation) of arrays A and B.
+Write a programme that will take n integers into an array A and m positive integers into array B. Now find the intersection (set operation) of arrays A and B.
 ```
 INPUT 1
 8